Old English Sheepdog and Bearded Collie

 Bearded Collie c 1905

 The Bearded Collie was first recognized as a pure breed in 1912 when J Russel Greig CBE, PhD, MRCVS, FRSE founded the Bearded Collie Society of Edinburgh.
 But this collapsed after World War One.
 Then it was not until 1955 that the Bearded Collie Club of Britain was established and the modern Breed Standard was drawn up.
 Finally in 1959 the Bearded Collie received Kennel Club (UK) recognition.
-During the 1970's there were many imports of Bearded Collies into Australia beginning with the Aumann family (Fettlara Kennels) in Victoria in 1972.

 The 'Smithfield' Collie